Our Staff

 -

-Reporter/South Plains and PanhandleJayme Lozano is the Tribune’s first Lubbock-based reporter, covering the South Plains and Panhandle through a partnership with Report for America.
-Jayme was previously a reporter for Texas Tech Public Media, Lubbock’s NPR station, where she spearheaded “Rural Healthcare: The Other Texas Drought,” a three-part series for PBS’ “Frontline” on rural hospital closures in Texas.
-She also reported on a broad range of topics for the Lubbock Avalanche-Journal, including rural issues, climate change, agriculture, entertainment, health care and mental health.
-Read Articles by Jayme Lozano
+Reporter/South Plains and PanhandleJayme Lozano Carver is the Tribune’s first Lubbock-based reporter, covering the South Plains and Panhandle through a partnership with Report for America.
+Jayme previously worked for Texas Tech Public Media, Lubbock’s NPR station, where she spearheaded “Rural Healthcare: The Other Texas Drought,” a series for PBS’ “Frontline” on rural hospital closures in Texas.
+She also covered a broad range of topics for the Lubbock Avalanche-Journal, including climate change, agriculture, entertainment and health care.
+Born in Levelland, Jayme is a native of the South Plains area and studied at South Plains College and Texas Tech University.
+She loves to talk about her cats, horror movies and pro wrestling.
+Read Articles by Jayme Lozano Carver

 -

 Evan L’Roy is a Poynter-Koch 2022-2023 fellow and a photographer at The Texas Tribune.
-He was a spring photography fellow in 2021 and a contract photo editor after graduating from the University of Texas at Austin with a radio-television-film degree.
-Evan has worked as a cinematographer and photographer for Austin TV station KXAN, The Daily Texan and various commercial/film productions.
-With a focus on enterprise stories, Evan will produce visual projects about the environment and homelessness in collaboration with Tribune reporters.
+He was a spring photography fellow in 2021 and a contract photo editor after graduating from the University of Texas with a radio-television-film degree.
+Raised in Dallas, Evan has worked as a cinematographer and photographer for Austin TV station KXAN, The Daily Texan and various commercial/film productions.
+With a focus on enterprise stories, Evan produces visual projects about the environment and homelessness in collaboration with Tribune reporters.
 Read Articles by Evan L’Roy

 -